TL-System/plato/docs/Configuration.md

 This document introduces all the possible parameters in the configuration file.

-Attributes in **bold** are must included in a configuration file, in *italic* are must included under certain conditions.
+Attributes in **bold** must be included in a configuration file, while attributes in *italic* only need to be included under certain conditions.

 ### clients